Yorkie stolen from Lemont front lawn in broad daylight

 A neighbor's surveillance camera captured the dog-napping on Thursday from manicured residential street.

-The video shows a car driving up and circling the cul-de-sac to scope out the place out.
+The video shows a car driving up and circling the cul-de-sac to scope out the place.
 The passenger-side door opens and someone runs into the driveway to grab Coca from the front yard.
 With dog in hand, they jump back into the car and speed off.

 "As a family, our biggest fear is that that's going to lead to some kind of abuse," said Eli Calero Jr., son of the dog owners.
 "We're just worried about her.
 We all love her very much."